People

 Executive Director

 Robin Mirsky has led the Rogers Group of Funds since 1989.
 Under her leadership, the fund expanded to include feature films as well as television programming, plus support for Canada’s film and television festivals and related events.
 In 1996, she launched the Rogers Documentary Fund to foster the growth and creation of Canadian documentaries.
-In 2000, she created the Rogers Cable Network Fund to help develop specialized and original programming.
-The Rogers Group of Funds has now provided more than $577,000,000 in support to more than 2,000 film and television projects.
+In 2000, she created the Rogers Cable Network Fund to help support content destined for the cable channel market.
+In 2024, the Rogers Series Fund was created to support series television for both the Canadian broadcast and international streaming markets.

 RogersGroupofFunds@rci.rogers.com